marshmallow-code/apispec/docs/index.rst

 Release v\ |version| (:ref:`Changelog <changelog>`)

 .. warning::
-    This project is not yet released.
+    Nothing here is stable.
+Right now this is a playground to try out some ideas.
 Follow its progress on `GitHub <https://github.com/marshmallow-code/smore>`_.

-A collection of utilities for designing and documenting RESTful APIs built with  `marshmallow <https://marshmallow.readthedocs.org/en/latest/>`_.
+A collection of utilities for designing and documenting RESTful APIs.

 - `smore @ GitHub <https://github.com/marshmallow-code/smore>`_
 - `Issue Tracker <https://github.com/marshmallow-code/smore/issues>`_